MILITIA AND MILITARY AFFAIRS

 (12) "Person" means any individual, group of individuals, corporation, partnership, association, political subdivision, public or private agency or entity.

-(13) "Regulatory flood" is a flood determined to be representative of large floods known to have occurred in Idaho and which may be expected to occur on a particular stream because of like physical characteristics.
-The regulatory flood is based upon a statistical analysis of stream flow records available for the watershed or an analysis of rainfall and runoff characteristics in the watershed.
+(13) "Regulatory flood" is a flood determined to be representative of large floods known to have occurred in Idaho and that may be expected to occur on a particular stream because of like physical characteristics.
+The regulatory flood is based on a statistical analysis of stream flow records available for the watershed or an analysis of rainfall and runoff characteristics in the watershed.
 In inland areas, the flood frequency of the regulatory flood is once in every one hundred (100) years; this means that in any given year there is a one percent (1%) chance that a regulatory flood may occur or be exceeded.

 History:

 [46-1021, added 1998, ch.
 301, sec.
 1, p.
 993; am.
 2010, ch.
 141, sec.
 1, p.
 298; am.
 2014, ch.
 72, sec.
 5, p.
-187.]
+187; am.
+2024, ch.
+179, sec.
+1, p.
+665.]